 Any driver who is pulled over in North Port because they are suspected of drunk driving will be asked to submit to a blood, breath, or urine test, also known as chemical tests.
 All drivers consent to take these tests when they are issued with their driver’s license and begin using the state’s roads.
 Any driver who refuses to take these tests when asked to do so by a law enforcement officer will face harsh consequences.

 If you choose to refuse to take a chemical test following a traffic stop, you will automatically have your license suspended and will be disqualified from operating a commercial vehicle for at least 1 year.
+The judgment of the arresting officer can impact the suspension of your license, even if a breathalyzer test shows a BAC under the legal limit.
 Commercial drivers will be given the opportunity to request a hearing to contest this suspension, but they must request a hearing within 10 days of the arrest and pay a fee.

-We do not advise that you refuse to take a chemical test.
+We do not advise that you refuse to take a chemical test, as a high breath alcohol level can lead to more severe fines and penalties.
 The best course of action is to contact a Florida defense attorney immediately after your arrest.
 An experienced lawyer may be able to contest your charges and secure a dismissal or reduction of your DUI charge.
 Call us today for a free consultation with an experienced criminal defense lawyer.

 How Can an Attorney Help Me Following a CDL Arrest in North Port, FL?